Embracing Cycle Syncing: A Journey Towards Empowered Training

 Taking days off work because of symptoms

-Struggling with brain fog, low confidence and emotional volatility before their period
+Struggling with brain fog, low confidence, and emotional volatility before their period

-Navigating misdiagnosed depression or anxiety that may actually be hormone related
+Navigating misdiagnosed depression or anxiety that may actually be hormone-related

 The business loses out as well.
-Investing in education and flexible support around menstrual and hormonal health is not a “nice extra”.
+Investing in education and flexible support around menstrual and hormonal health is not a “nice extra.”
 It is a pragmatic move if you care about performance and staff wellbeing.

-A lot of women I speak to are on the pill, the coil or other hormonal contraception.
-Many do not experience a typical bleed.
-Some have very few obvious symptoms.
+Many women I speak to are on the pill, the coil, or other hormonal contraception.
+Some do not experience a typical bleed, while others have very few obvious symptoms.
+They often assume that all this talk of cycle-aware training and periodisation does not apply to them.
+I do not agree.

 Even if your natural fluctuations are blunted or altered, you still have: